LiorKogan/V1/README.md

 Quantifier's branches that start with an 'O' do not affect the quantifier's evaluation.

+Assignments to optional branches are reported regardless of the quantifier type, but only when there is an assignment to the pattern.

 _**Q144:** Any person A who owns a white horse.
 If A has a parent who owns a horse - the parent and its horse should be included in the assignment_

 ![V1](Pictures/Q144.png)